 Typically, the symptoms of metallosis are associated with the level of metal ions a patient has in his or her blood and become more severe as the metal ion levels rise.
 The symptoms of metallosis may vary in each patient depending on his or her reaction to high levels of cobalt.

-If you have experienced any adverse complications after receiving a metal-on-metal Biomet hip implant, contact us to find out if you may be entitled to file a Biomet hip implant lawsuit.
+If you have experienced any adverse complications after receiving a metal-on-metal Biomet hip implant, contact our skilled lawyers to find out if you may be entitled to file a lawsuit in Cincinnati.

 Since it was first released in 2004, the Biomet M2a-Magnum has become one of Biomet’s most popular metal-on-metal devices and has been implanted in thousands of patients.

 Many Biomet hip replacement lawsuits allege that Biomet was aware the company’s metal-on-metal device was prone to premature failure, but failed to warn patients and the medical community about this risk.

 The lawsuits also allege: